Unlocking potential for lifelong learning, grounded in Christian values

 Our Stratton key values are: Friendship, Respect, Responsibility, Forgiveness and Truthfulness.
 Out of the many Christian values these were selected by the children, staff, parents and governors as our key values for school life.

-Our home school value this term is PEACE.
+Our home school value this term is COURAGE.

 All the children took part in our Prayer Day - a creative day of activities and reflection on our Christian values of forgiveness and friendship.
 Here are some of the things they got up to from 'Bubble Prayers' to 'Fizzy Forgiveness'.